fekaputra/Plugins/e-httpRequest/doc/About.md

 This DPU targets to enable consuming web services, both.
 REST and SOAP.

-For POST HTTP requests, there are 3 possible modes (type of sent data)
+For POST HTTP requests, there are 4 possible modes (type of sent data)
-* multipart (form data)
+* multipart (form data) body
-* raw text data (content type can be specified: XML, JSON, ...)
+* raw data (content type can be specified: XML, JSON, ...)
-* binary (file) - for each input file a separate HTTP request is executed
+* raw data with bodies from input file(s)  - for each input file a separate HTTP request (raw data) is executed
+* multipart (form data) with bodies from an input RDF configuration - for each input set of form params a separate HTTP request is executed

 If sent data are multipart or raw, DPU offers possibility to preview the HTTP response in design time.